Zeioth/compiler.nvim/README.md

 The workflow of game development is essencially very different from just compiling and running a program.
 It involve loading editing and running scenes.
 While there is no way for us to support it directly, here I offer you some tricks:

 #### Godot engine
-To `Build and run godot scene`, use the command `godot /my/scene.tscn` on the terminal to run a scene of your project.
+To `Build and run a godot scene`, use the command `godot /my/scene.tscn` on the terminal to run a scene of your project.
 This works really well: It's fast and simple.

 #### Unity
 The recommended way is to have 2 monitors, one with nvim and your code, and another one with your unity scenes to run the game.
 Unity has [some terminal commands](https://docs.unity3d.com/560/Documentation/Manual/CommandLineArguments.html), but working with them is quite a painful experience.